-A succulent slow roasting favourite.
+A whole shoulder of lamb – a succulent, slow roasting favourite.

 Shoulder of lamb is succulent, tender and perfect for Sunday roast.
 It is equally good for oven roasting and pot-roasting slowly with vegetables, stock and fresh herbs.

 Bred and reared by local farmers on neighbouring farms, these lambs are mainly Texel’s crossed with Blue Leicester mules.
 This cross gives the animals good broad loins and meaty legs.

 Seasonal.
 Salt Marsh is available from June until around the end of March.
 The sweetness and succulence of this lamb comes as a result of them grazing and roaming freely on the marshes during the summer months.

 - 4 garlic cloves (chopped)

 - 1 tbsp oregano

 - 1 lemon quartered – no pips

 - 1 litre pomegranate juice